hasura/graphql-engine/docs/graphql/manual/guides/integrations/apollo-subscriptions.rst

 .. admonition:: Caveat

-  If not all 3 changes are made, **it works like a query instead of a subscription** since the code that sets up apollo-link doesn't work.
+  If all the 3 changes are not made, **it works like a query instead of a subscription** since the code that sets up apollo-link doesn't work.

   .. code-block:: js